sethrylan/readis/CONTRIBUTING.md

 ### Debug options
 - The `--debug` flag will print debug logs to the debug.log file.
 - The `DEBUG_DELAY` env var will add additional delay to database commands.
 Useful for simulating network delay.
+E.g., `DEBUG_DELAY=100 go run cmd/readis/main.go` to add an average of 100ms of randomized delay

 ## Reviewing your code
 1. Run `go mod tidy`